If you like life's luxuries, you'll love the De'Longhi Eletta Explore

 (Image credit: Future)

-This is, of course, incredibly popular online.
+When this first came out, the De'Longhi Eletta Explore was immensely popular.
 People loved the hot and cold milk frothing functions and all found this easy to use.
 I found lots of comments about the cold brew function, which is clearly a big hit.
 Lots of customers also liked that their travel mugs can fit under the spout, which is a common problem with many other machines.

 I loved the range of coffee options, but I'm a barista.
 Some people found the list to be overwhelming.
 It's a nice problem to have, but does highlight that for some people, simple is better.
-I saw a reviewer who found the grinder to be quite loud, but at 64 dBA, this was one of the quietest bean to cup machines that I've tested.
+I saw a reviewer who found the grinder to be quite loud, but at 64 dBA, this was one of the quietest bean-to-cup machines that I've tested.
 Grinders will never be silent, but I think this is pretty good.

 How does it compare?